 Choose a day when you are feeling great and in positive spirits, as with all spells, attitude is especially important, to the point that negativity can stop spells from manifesting.

 On the paper, you must write the name or names of the person/people you want to unmask and find the truth.
 They could be family members, friends, couples, boyfriend/girlfriend, or rivals.
-If you write their surname and date of birth on the paper too, it is much better.
+It is much better if you write their surname and date of birth on the paper.
 If you don’t have them, then first names will suffice.

 Make sure that the place where you will cast the spell is safe, quiet and you will not be disturbed.
 This spell requires you to move the final mass from your home, to make a hole in the earth, I find the best places are a beach or near a river, because the power of water, exerts a magickal boost.

-The phrase pronounced during the lighting of the candle is translated from ancient Latin texts.
+The phrase pronounced during candle lighting is translated from ancient Latin texts.
 It is immensely powerful.

 If minors are involved, the power can triple and its protective magick will be strengthened.

-The person does not have to tell you the truth, but it can happen that a mutual friend receives it, by message, a phone call that unmasks the traitor, it can come in your dreams, increased perception or signals that leave room for no doubts or uncertainties about the truth.
+The person does not have to tell you the truth, but a mutual friend may receive it, by message, a phone call that unmasks the traitor, it can come in your dreams, increased perception or signals that leave room for no doubts or uncertainties about the truth.